The MasterChef 2021 final is here! After a short delay, the episode will now air this week and will see one of the finalist crowned this year's star.

 This series of MasterChef is expected to air across six weeks, with season 17 consisting of 18 episodes.

-The final is therefore likely to air on Friday 9th April 2021.
+The final is therefore expected to air on Friday 9th April 2021.

 Who won MasterChef last year?